Symbolic Recovery of Differential Equations: The Identifiability Problem: Uniqueness of PDEs

-We continue by defining a property over function spaces which turns out to be equivalent to uniqueness of the PDE in the given function space.
+We continue by defining a property over function spaces which turns out to be equivalent to the uniqueness of the PDE in the given function space.

 \begin{definition} Let $g:U\rightarrow\R^k$, $U\subset\R^{m+1}$ open, be some function and $V$ any set of functions mapping from $\R^k$ to $\R$ including the constant zero-function.
-Then we say that $g$ is \emph{non-trivially annihilated in} $V$, if there exists some $H\in V\setminus\{0\}$ such that $H(g)=0$.
-Otherwise we say that $g$ is \emph{only trivially annihilated in} $V$. \end{definition}
+Then we say that $g$ is \emph{non-trivially annihilated in} $V$, if there exists some $H\in V\setminus\{0\}$ such that $H\circ g = H(g)=0$.
+Otherwise, we say that $g$ is \emph{only trivially annihilated in} $V$. \end{definition}

-We can easily prove that the function $g=(g_1,...,g_k)$ is only trivially annihilated in a function class closed under addition and subtraction if and only if $u$ solves a unique PDE described by the given function class for $g_1,...,g_k$ with time derivatives of $n^{th}$-order.
+It is straightforward to prove that the function $g=(g_1,...,g_k)$ is only trivially annihilated in a function class closed under addition and subtraction if and only if $u$ solves a unique PDE described by the given function class for $g_1,...,g_k$ with time derivatives of $n^{th}$-order.